-Discover the universe in all its wonder in our Dassault Systèmes Planetarium, one of the finest digital planetarium projection systems in the world.
+Discover the universe in all its wonder in our Dassault Systèmes Planetarium, featuring a Digistar® II projection system with 13,000-watt Dolby Digital 5.1 Surround Sound.
 Our shows put you inside the virtual universe as you fly past more than 9,000 stars, plus planets, galaxies and more on a 50-foot-wide, three-story-high-dome.
-Shows are led by a live presenter and are followed by Q&A sessions.

 Groups choose planetarium shows weekdays during the school year.
 Selections are based on a first-come, first served reservation.
 See our seven available shows on page 7 in our Group Guide then call us to book your visit!

 Full-dome planetaria can now order SunStruck, currently only available as a show for order, new from MiSci!
 Explore the wonders of our sun and experience its incredible energy.
 Learn more here.

 SunStruck opens at the Michigan Science Center in March!

 Join us for a humbling look at the true size of our planet.
 Begin with a tour of the current night sky.
 Next our space journey takes a look at the state of Michigan, and gradually zooms our to reveal the size of asteroids and dwarf planets compare to our state.
 Our journey continues to view the planets of our Solar System, the Sun, other stars, entire galaxies, and finally the scale of the universe.
 (Live show)

 This website presents similar concepts covered in the show

 SAT: 11:00 am, 1:00 pm, 4:00 pm

 WED-FRI: 1:00 pm